browniefed/lessons/general/modalRouterQueryParams.md

 # Ending

 Now we have a dynamic modal route based upon query params.
+The main technique to take away here is that you can render Routes anywhere.
+They don't have to be just in a top level `Switch`.
+They will render when the `path` is matched, and that's what we take advantage of here.
+We can create always rendering routes that will allow us to create these types of interfaces.

+You can check out the code here [https://github.com/codedailyio/ReactRouterModal](https://github.com/codedailyio/ReactRouterModal) and or check out the [live demo](https://codesandbox.io/s/github/codedailyio/ReactRouterModal).